Exmark Z Turf Equipment Backyard Life

 Pests can do some serious damage to your mower.
 Put pet-safe bait stations around and under your mower to prevent mice from climbing in and nesting or tearing through your wiring.
 They seek enclosed, dark spaces and your Exmark is the last place they should make a home.

-Talk to your dealer today to get your mower winterized or check out our article on the steps you can take.
-And be sure to grab yourself a cover.
+Talk to your dealer today to get your mower winterized, or check out our article on the steps you can take.
+And, be sure to grab a cover to save you—and your mower—some headache during those long winter months.

 More Mower Tips: